timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

             - Early partnering and preparation with my peer HR/CHR to create and demonstrate unified and collaborative officiating leadership.
-            - Spending sufficient time with my crew before a game to clearly communicate my instructions and respond to questions.
+            - Spending sufficient time with my crew before a game to clearly communicate instructions and respond to questions.
             - Communication with teams and host leagues to ensure I have the data necessary to prepare accurate IGRF(s).
-            - Accurate pre-game IGRF preparation and post-game stats book publication (for internal league consumption).
+            - Accurate pre-game IGRF preparation and post-game stats book delivery.
-            - Familiarity with WFTDA/MRDA and JRDA stats books, pre-and post-game.
+            - Familiarity with WFTDA/MRDA and JRDA stats books guides, and the use of the [Statsbook Tool application](https://github.com/AdamSmasherDerby/Statsbook-Tool "Statsbook-Tool on GitHub"){ target=_blank } :octicons-link-external-24:.
-            - Maximizing opportunities for other officials by assigning them to all available roster positions instead of assigning myself a second position.
+            - Maximizing opportunities for available officials by assigning them to dedicated roster positions instead of assigning myself to a second position.
-            - Demonstrating an understanding of and experience with the responsibilities and procedures associated with each NSO position, which allows me to support any member of my crew who may need help.
+            - Demonstrating an understanding of and experience with the responsibilities and procedures associated with each NSO position, so I can support any member of my crew who may need help.
             - Helping develop new officials by providing safe opportunities for them to learn under my mentorship or that of other experienced officials.
             - Supporting officials who are developing experience with HR/CHR roles by acting as a safety net if they need assistance.
             - Having the backs of my peer officials so they can do their jobs without concern that they might have to deal with elevated or frustrated players and coaches directly.